dqops/dqo/docs/reference/yaml/RuleDefinitionYaml.md

-## ParameterDefinitionSpec
+## RuleDefinitionYaml
-Defines a single field that is a sensor parameter or a rule parameter.
+Custom rule specification that describes the configuration of a python module with the rule code (additional parameters).